 Commitment to Community

 I believe in giving back to and supporting our community, knowing that together we can do great things.
 I have filled multiple offices with the Oologah Chamber of Commerce and served on the Oologah-Talala School Board for 20 years.
 Over the years I have been involved with numerous community activities and have chaired several, as well, such as Pioneer Days, the Annual Halloween Carnival, the Annual Chamber of Commerce Banquet, in addition to activities with the Oologah Historical Society.
-I am a past state chairman for National Children's Dental Health Month and we are currently working with the National Oral Health Foundation (America's tooth Fairy) to help teen age kids through the Tomorrow's Smile program.
-I was one of their Doctors of distinction in 2013, and would like to help more in 2014.
-If you know of a deserving teen that needs dental help, go to their web site at NCOHF.com for more information.
-I also teach at the OU dental school in the Advanced General Dentistry Residency Program and love it.
+I am a past state chairman for National Children's Dental Health Month and we are currently working with the National Children's Oral Health Foundation (America’s Tooth Fairy) to help teen age kids through the Tomorrow's Smile program.
+I have been one of their Doctors of Distinction in the past and would love to help more in the future!
+If you know of a deserving teen that needs dental help, go to their web site at www.ncohf.org.